General Immunization FAQs

 Do home-tutored students have to present proof of immunizations?

 Yes, if the student is being tutored in the home – it is because for some reason (medical –psychological – physical) the child cannot attend school.
-However, to be eligible for home tutoring, the child would need to be enrolled and therefore need immunizations (unless they have a valid religious or medical exemption).
+However, to be eligible for home tutoring, the child would need to be enrolled and therefore need immunizations (unless they have a valid medical exemption).

 If a parent provides the facility with the immunization card received when a child was born, and it has an administrator signature on it, can this be used as proof of vaccines?